 From contact information to Auto-CAD designs, to configuration and quotes produced; a great manufacturing digital sales platform should meet all these manufacturing requirements.

 With a digital sales platform, sales reps can segment leads, and prioritize each lead according to its the lifecycle stage.
 It can also set pre-defined stages and steps that each sales rep needs to go through to close a sale.
 These stages can differ across companies, even those in the same manufacturing vertical.

 Sales managers have the flexibility to define each stage according to their unique requirements, and build the sales funnel that guides each rep towards success.

 This helps sales reps prioritize their daily sales activities, and will allow them to focus on the hottest, most profitable opportunities for the quarter.

 If there are approval stages or engineering input is required, these pre-defined stages can be set up within the system to help keep everyone accountable, on time, and on track.

 Complete Visibility into Sales Pipeline for Managers

 One of the most critical capabilities of a digital sales platform is to improve pipeline management.
-Its tight integration with back-end ensures only the most accurate and updated data.
-This data can helps ensure forecast accuracy for sales managers, while helping sales reps keep their pipeline neatly organized with the most appropriate leads.
+Its tight integration with the back-end ensures only the most accurate and updated data.
+This data can help ensure forecast accuracy for sales managers while helping sales reps keep their pipeline neatly organized with the most appropriate leads.